RobTillaart/I2C_LCD/README.md

 - **size_t center(uint8_t row, char \* message)** centers a string on the defined row.
 - **size_t right(uint8_t col, uint8_t row, char \* message)** right align a string.
 col is the align position.

+## I2C_LCD_special_chars.h

+This include file has some defines for often used (at least by me) characters.
+These characters are mostly Greek characters, like alpha, beta and rho.

+Note however that these will work on displays with the ROM CODE A00 and not with ROM CODE A02 (datasheet).

 ## Experimental